 Gasoline prices affect you every time you go to the pump.
 When gasoline prices are high, do you cut back on your driving, or use alternative transportation?
 What should the government do to end high gasoline prices?
 Who is to blame for high gasoline prices?
-Your Opinion
+Here's what readers have said.

 - I read on the internet recently that the US is producing enough oil that the producers intend to export it.
 Really.
 Why not keep it and produce cheaper gasoline?

 - —Guest rl

 - They first said that the reason for high gas was a shortish a pipe line busted and oil ran for day .
 It nothing but greed they could lower price To one dollar a gallon and still make profile it's just greed and no one willing to fix it.
 This is just like robbery

 - Now if only people would stop the annoying boycott-exxon-mobile-tomorrow chain emails.

 The housing bubble burst and home prices dropped.
 Do you think the same will happen to gas prices when the oil bubble bursts?

 What are we supposed to do?